 First, an act of physical violence.
 This act of violence can be, but does not need to be, fatal.
-In line with most authors from outside the US context, and especially Latin America (Godoy, 2006; Kloppe-Santamaría, 2020), we do not believe that a fatal outcome should be a necessary criterion, as this risks excluding relevant events where the target escaped, was rescued or simply survived the attack.
-Readers should note that this is an important distinction to common usage of the term in the US context, which requires a fatal outcome.
-US researchers have called lynchings that did not end in fatality due to interventions of state agents "threatened" or "averted" lynchings (Hagen, Makovi & Bearman, 2013; Beck, 2015; Beck, Tolnay & Bailey, 2016).
+In line with most authors from outside the US context, and especially Latin America (Godoy 2002; Kloppe-Santamaría 2020), we do not believe that a fatal outcome should be a necessary criterion, as this risks excluding relevant events where the target escaped, was rescued or simply survived the attack.

-Second, the act is perpetrated by a group of civilians, rather than members of a standing armed organization (Senechal de la Roche, 1997).
+Second, the act is perpetrated by a group of civilians, rather than members of a standing armed organization (Senechal de la Roche 1997).
 This differentiates lynching from violence used by gangs, rebels, and regular security forces.
-The term "mob" is often used in this context, denoting a temporary and fickle civilian group with an ambiguous agenda, and fluid and fuzzy membership (Senechal de la Roche, 1996).
-Members of organizations may join in a lynching, but the perpetrators must act in their capacity as civilians and not as members of an existent standing organization (e.g., the Ku Klux Klan, or a drug cartel).
-Different from other researchers, we abstain from using the related term vigilantism, which includes, in addition to acts of violence, the prevention and investigation of violence (Bateson, 2021).
-Lynching is the more precise term for our dataset as it denotes the act of violence, rather than a more sustained social practice, as implied by vigilantism.
+The term "mob" is often used in this context, denoting a temporary and fickle civilian group with an ambiguous agenda, and fluid and fuzzy membership (Senechal de la Roche 1996).
+Members of organizations may join in a lynching event, but the perpetrators of a lynching must act in their capacity as civilians and not as members of an existent standing organization (e.g., the Ku Klux Klan, or a drug cartel).
+Different from other researchers (Smith 2019; Cohen, Jung, and Weintraub 2022), we abstain from using the related term vigilantism, which includes, in addition to acts of violence, the prevention and investigation of violence (Bateson 2021).
+Lynching is the more precise term for our dataset as it denotes the act of violence.
+Also, while lynching can draw on prior organization, it is most commonly an unorganized form of collective violence (Senechal de la Roche 1996), whereas vigilantism involves some level of organization (Moncada 2017).
+In practice, however, lynching and vigilante violence is often hard to neatly separate.

 Third, the perpetrators must act against some alleged wrongdoing.
 In lynching violence, targeted individuals are held responsible for what they allegedly did.
-This distinguishes lynching for example from rioting or hate crimes, which do not require a particular wrongdoing.
-Senechal de la Roche (1997: 61) calls this aspect of lynching "individual liability".
-We use the inclusive term "wrongdoing" rather than the more specific crime or offense as transgressions that give rise to lynchings can either be against the law (like theft) or against some social norm (concerning for example appropriate sexual behavior or witchcraft).
+This distinguishes lynching for example from rioting or hate crimes, which do not require a particular wrongdoing by an individual (Wilkinson 2009).
+Senechal de la Roche (1997, 61) calls this aspect of lynching "individual liability".

-Fourth, the act must include a form of public display, sometimes enacted as a spectacle (Fujii, 2017).
-This differentiates lynching from clandestine forms of collective violence like social cleansing.
-Ritualized actions may be part of lynching, but this is not a definitional aspect as lynchings vary so much that they cannot be generally classified as a ritual.
-Some authors have distinguished different types of lynchings depending on different levels of publicness (Smångs, 2016).
-We only require that the violence be undertaken in public without any intention to conceal it.
+Fourth, the act must include a form of public display, sometimes enacted as a spectacle (Fujii 2017).
+This differentiates lynching from clandestine forms of collective violence like social cleansing (CNMH 2016).
+Ritualized actions may be part of lynching, but this is not a definitional aspect as lynching practices vary so much that they cannot be generally classified as a ritual.
+Instead, we only require that the violence be undertaken in public without any intention to conceal it.